 ….. do follow these leads for further information.
-If they raise your curiosity, then you will take your researches beyond this website.
 I cannot do justice to these complex topics so be prepared to explore and find out what engages your interest.
+If you can raise your curiosity, then take your researches beyond this website.

 For the present, I will finish on a few the ‘do-able’ things; some first safe experiments you may find helpful.
 They are ones you can continue to use into the future.
 The support of a therapist is not always needed to ensure you reap rewards from them.

 EXPERIMENT Return the to Road Map experiment, and any notes you have made around it.
 Expand it by concentrating on your first five years;